sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Fundamentals 5 - Input Tables/fundamentals_5_input_tables.md

 Sigma will do the heavy lifting of presenting a familiar user interface, restrict the functionality to those permitted to use it and store the new data in your warehouse.

 <aside class="postive">
-<strong>IMPORTANT:</strong><br> Sigma does not store data and with input tables outside of your warehouse.
+<strong>IMPORTANT:</strong><br> Sigma does not store your data outside of your warehouse.
 Data is stored in your warehouse only, where you specify.
 Existing data is NEVER changed in any way.
 </aside>

-Allowing users to add/supplement warehouse data opens a world of possibilities.
-We can demonstrate how this can be done we will use a very simple example.
+Allowing users to supplement warehouse data opens a world of possibilities.

+We will demonstrate how this can be done using a simple example.

 ### Use case description

-There is a need for various employees to to update the delivery status of orders, adding comments/notes, but don't want to provide access to the accounting system to employees outside of accounting.
+There is a need for various employees to update the delivery status of orders, adding comments.
+We don't want to provide access to other internal systems to enable this process.

 Sigma can easily solve this challenge using input tables and our curated warehouse table, `PLUGS_DATA`, without wasting software developers or database administrators valuable time.